Ramndeep/Assignment_04/README.md

   - Incremented `transaction_counter` inside the valid record block to fix the ZeroDivisionError.
   - Added a check to ensure `transaction_counter` is not zero before calculating the average transaction amount.
 - **Purpose**: Resolved the division by zero error and ensured accurate calculation of the average transaction amount.

+## Code Modifications:

+1. **Header Row Skip:**
+   - Skipped the header row using `next(reader, None)` to avoid validation on the header.

+2. **Transaction Count Increment Removal:**
+   - Removed the unnecessary increment of `transaction_count`.

+3. **Total Transaction Amount Calculation:**
+   - Adjusted the calculation of `total_transaction_amount` to include both deposits and withdrawals.

+4. **Balance Update Conditions:**
+   - Modified the conditions for updating the balance based on the transaction type.

+   ## Purpose of Changes:

+[The changes aim to improve the functionality and accuracy of the program.
+Skipping the header row avoids unnecessary validation on non-transaction data, and adjustments to the balance update conditions ensure correct handling of both deposits and withdrawals.
+The removal of the unnecessary increment of `transaction_count` streamlines the code.]